-- [32] There is a statutory requirement under s 88(1) of the Act for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work5. - [33] Failing to provide a record of work is a ground for discipline under s 317(1)(da)(ii) of the Act.
-In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [34] The Board discussed issues with regard to records of work in its decision C2-011706 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [35] Each and every licensed building practitioner who carries out or supervises restricted building work must provide a record of work to both the owner and the territorial authority.
-Provision to one and not the other will not satisfy the requirements of s 88 of the Act. - [36] The statutory provisions do not stipulate a timeframe for the licensed person to provide a record of work.
-The provisions in s 88(1) simply state "on completion of the restricted building work ...".
-On a literal interpretation, the obligation to provide a record of work would be at the same time as completion.
-This would be impracticable.
-Given this and taking into consideration the requirement to give effect to the purpose of Parliament7 the Board considers the use of the words "on completion" denotes a short time thereafter. - [37] The record of work in question was not provided until after a complaint had been made which was at least six months after completion of the restricted building work.
-The statutory time frames have clearly not been met. - [38] Moreover the record of work was only provided to the owner.
-As stated above this does not fulfil the statutory obligation.
-The territorial authority must also be provided with one by the licensed building practitioner and whilst this can be fulfilled by the
+- [25] There is a statutory requirement under s 88(1) of the Act for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work5. - [26] Failing to provide a record of work is a ground for discipline under s 317(1)(da)(ii) of the Act.
+In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [27] The Board discussed issues with regard to records of work in its decision C2-011706 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, whom a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [28] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an owner-builder).
+Each and every licensed building practitioner who carries out or supervises restricted building work must provide a record of work. - [29] The statutory provisions do not stipulate a timeframe for the licensed person to provide a record of work.
+The provisions in s 88(1) simply state "on completion of the restricted building work ...". - [30] In this instance the work was completed in September 2015 and the record of work was not provided till August 2016 almost one year later.
+Given this the elements of the disciplinary offence have been made out. - [31] In this respect it must also be noted that the Respondent was not licensed for the whole of the period when the restricted building work was carried out.
+As such any record of work can only be provided for the period when he was licensed being that period up until 28 July 2015.
+Any restricted building work carried out after that date would be in contravention of s 314 of the Act as, under s 297 of the Act, the Respondent was no longer able to carry out restricted building work:

-5 Restricted Building Work is defined by the Building (Definition of Restricted Building Work) Order 2011 owner or a main contractor on behalf of the licensed building practitioner they do run the risk of being disciplined should that person not follow through and submit it.
+5 Restricted Building Work is defined by the Building (Definition of Restricted Building Work) Order 2011